joshwcomeau/CLYWmparison_blogembed/README.md

 I'm creating this project as an exercise in data visualization and testing.
 - For data visualization, I'll be using D3.js to create a radar chart.
 - For testing, I'll be using Jasmine.
 I'm going to *attempt* to develop this using TDD (Test-Driven Development)
+- To get some more JS practice, I will NOT be using jQuery.
+For sanity, I'll use Underscore.js, but I'll try and write some straight-up JavaScript here and there.

 This is a purely front-end project, all done in JavaScript.
-In addition to D3 and Jasmine, I'll be using Underscore.js to aid with iteration, and I'll probably use Semantic UI for pretty and responsive CSS.
+In addition to D3 and Jasmine, I'll be using Underscore.js to aid with iteration.